JFesta/Reversio/README.md

 ## Dependencies
 The released Console App requires .NET Framework >= 4.6.2.
 Core libraries require .Net Standard 2.0.

+## Warning
+Use at your own risk.
+As this application can delete/overwrite source files, it is highly recommended to use it only against source-controlled or otherwise properly backuped code.

+Some commercial antiviruses can be triggered to scan the executable when you launch it, despite it being (mostly) harmless.

 ## What's next
 ### Planned features: